SeanMcP/videos/scripts/step-through-code-with-firefox-devtools.md

 Before trying to fix an error, we first need to learn how this code works.

-So I'm going to look for a function that I can tie to an action in the browser.
+So I'm going to look for a function that I can tie to some action in the browser.
+This will be my starting point.

 Scanning through, this `handleIncrement` seems like a good starting point.

 I'll add a breakpoint on the first line within the function by clicking on the line number (17).